Today, we will learn how to start affiliate marketing, including what it is, what it isn’t, and what you can expect when you get started.

 - Filter for a Gravity Score of above 20

-The Gravity score in Clickbank is an algorithmic number, meaning it’s a score that’s given to a product based on how many sales are made, how many affiliates are successfully promoting, and how many refunds the product owner is getting.
+The Gravity score in Clickbank is an algorithmic number, meaning it’s a score given to a product based on how many sales are made, how many affiliates are successfully promoting, and how many refunds the product owner is getting.

 How To Start Affiliate Marketing: Getting Your Affiliate Link